AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

   list.reverse.foldLeft(z)((acc, a) => f(a, acc))
 ```

-We have a stack safe implementation of `foldRight`, but it comes at a cost.
+We have a stack-safe implementation of `foldRight`, but it comes at a cost.
 By using `foldLeft` twice, we are also traversing the list twice.
 This is
 a thing to consider when we want to use `foldRight`.